davidsbatista/davidsbatista.net/_posts/2023-07-11-Machine_Learning_in_Production.md

 </figure>

-#### __Scoping__

-This topic deals essentially with the definition of an ML project.
-Identifying the problem, doing due diligence on the feasibility and value taking into consideration possible ethical concerns, and milestones and metrics.
+__Scoping__: the definition of an ML project.
+Identifying the problem, doing due diligence on the feasibility and value, considering possible ethical concerns, and milestones and metrics.

-#### __Data__

-- Define data and establish a baseline
-- Label and organize data
-	- meta-data, data provenance and lineage
-	- balanced train/dev/test splits

-#### __Modeling__

-- model + hyperparameters + data
-- doing well on train data, test data and also on business metrics
-- literature search + open source
-- reasonable algorithm with good data will often perform a great algorithm with not-so-good data
-- Auditing framework
-	- Brainstorm the ways the system might go wrong.
-		" Performance on subsets of data (e.g., ethnicity, gender).
-		" Prevalence of specific errors/outputs (e.g., FP, FN).
-		" Performance on rare classes.
-	- Experiment tracking

-#### __Deployment__

-- Concept drift and Data drift
-- First deployment vs. maintenance
-- Deployment patterns
-	- Shadow mode
-	- Canary deployment
+__Data__: introduction to the definition of the data used in the project and an expected baseline, how to label and organize the data: meta-data, data provenance and lineage, balanced train/dev/test splits.

+__Modelling__: how to approach the modelling of the data to solve the problem assuring the algorithm does well on the training data, test data but also has a positive impact on any business metrics.
+Auditing the framework by brainstorming ways the system might go wrong, e.g.: performance on subsets of data (e.g., ethnicity, gender), the prevalence of specific errors/outputs, and performance on rare classes.

-		- Roll out to a small fraction (say 5%) of traffic initially.
-		- Monitor the system and ramp up traffic gradually.
+__Deployment__: deployment vs. maintenance and deployment patterns.
+Shadow mode; Canary deployment: roll out to a small fraction (say 5%) of traffic initially monitor the system and ramp up traffic gradually;
-	- Blue-green deployment
-		- router sends a request to old/blue or to new/green
-		- enable easy rollback
-	- Monitoring
-		- software/hardware metrics
-		- input metrics
-		- output metrics
-		- Set thresholds for alarms, Adapt metrics and thresholds over time
+blue-green deployment: router sends a request to old/blue or to new/green, it enables easy rollback.
+Monitoring: software/hardware metrics, input metrics, output metrics, thresholds for alarms, adapt metrics and thresholds over time

-Give examples and make analogies

 ---